sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/split.md

 ---
 id: split
 slug: /docs/transforms/operations/split
-description: Return the N'th element of a split array.
+description: Return the Nth element of a split array.
 ---
 # Split

 ## Overview

 Use the split transform to use a specific character or regex string as a delimiter and convert a single incoming string into an array of values.
-This transform then returns the *N*th element of that array.
+This transform then returns the Nth element of that array.
 This transform is often useful when you want to split combined names into their constituent parts or when you want to simplify an ordered list of values into a single attribute.

 ## Transform Structure